 The eyes are the windows to the soul.
 They should be your best feature.
-For women they should be jewel-likewith a hint of mystery.
-For men the eyes should reveal both your charm and your serious side.
+For women, they should be jewel-like with a hint of mystery.
+For men, the eyes should reveal both your charm and a serious side.
 Perhaps you are aware that your eyes are not as bright as they should be or as they once were?
 You may wonder what makes an eye bright or sleepy?
-If you have been searching for answers and the right surgeon to find what is best for you, you have come to the right place.
+If you have been searching for answers and the right cosmetic eyelid surgeon to find what is best for you, and upper eyelid surgery (upper blepharoplasty) may be the answer.

-Most eyelid surgeons think of eyelid surgery as a simple procedure that removes skin, muscle, and fat.
+Some eyelid surgeons think of eyelid surgery as a simple procedure that removes skin, muscle, and fat.
 However, often this type of surgery does not make us look more youthful.
 Subtractive surgery can actually make the eyes look inauthentic, depleted, and in some cases less youthful.
 The youthful eyelid is relaxed, structured, full, and frames the eyes so they are bright.
-Traditional eyelid surgery does not restore youthful structure.
-Dr. Steinsapir has developed advanced methods that emphasize restoring eyelid structure rather than just removing skin, muscle, and fat.
+Traditional eyelid surgery does not restore the youthful structure.
+Dr. Steinsapir has developed advanced methods that emphasize restoring the eyelid structure rather than just removing skin, muscle, and fat.

 Before & Afters

-Upper Eyelid Creases
+Upper Eyelid Creases (Upper Blepharoplasty)

 If you have a heavy upper eyelid fold and a heavy eyebrow, you may be a candidate for combined upper eyelid surgery and endoscopic forehead lift.
 The endoscopic forehead lift is also known as a small incision forehead lift.
 The benefit of this approach is rapid healing.
 In about the time it takes to heal from an upper eyelid surgery alone, you can also recover from the forehead lift.
-The combination surgery is extremely helpful to avoid extending the upper blepharoplasty incision into the crows feet area.
-Incisions for the endoscopic forehead lift are hidden behind the hair line.
+The combination surgery is extremely helpful to avoid extending the upper blepharoplasty incision into the crow’s feet area.
+Incisions for the endoscopic forehead lift are hidden behind the hairline.

 Where will your surgery be performed?

 Dr. Steinsapir performs his surgery in two locations.
 For most patients, he performs their surgery in the private, state of the art, accredited operating rooms that are part of his beautiful Beverly Hills Office.
 The other location he performs surgery is the Surgery Center at the UCLA Ronald Regan Medical Center on the UCLA Campus.
-Generally this center is used for patients who want cosmetic surgery but have more significant health issues.
+Generally, this center is used for patients who want cosmetic surgery but have more significant health issues.
 For others, they love the affordability and convenience of the surgery center in Dr. Steinsapir’s office.
 Not every surgeon has their own accredited operating room.
 They may pressure you to have your eyelid surgery under just local anesthetic in an unaccredited procedure room.
 That may not be right for you.

 Most patients benefit from some degree of sedation, even if brief, to make surgery comfortable.
 Then sedation is not available, you will be more aware of the work that is being performed and the injection of local anesthetic.
 Most can tolerate this discomfort but it is so much more pleasant to be properly sedated.
 Your comfort and safety is our foremost concern.
 In addition, the certification of the surgery center assures you that appropriate quality assurance standards are met in all aspects of your surgical care.
 Dr. Steinsapir is very proud of the quality standards met by his office and surgery center.
 Ask for a tour when you are in the office.
-There are very few centers that are as clean and modern as Dr. Steinsapir’s office and surgery center.
+There are very few centers that are as clean and modern as Dr. Steinsapir’s office and plastic surgery center.